Volg mij op:

 Foto: aan tafel bij TV programma Atlas over Biodiversiteit - October 2021

 Playing hide and seek: the VIDI project

 In 2015, I was awarded a personal VIDI Innovational Research grant to reveal the interplay between soil-borne pathogenic fungi, conspecific and heterospecific grassland plants in order to provide a mechanistic basis for the positive biodiversity effects and maintenance of coexistence.
-Together with the VIDI team members,- Eline Ampt and Davide Francioli - I aim to reveal the functional interactions of the main fungal actors with plant roots by performing 1) community assembly studies with both fungal and plant communities in order to test host-specificity 2) focus-expansion experiments with plant monocultures and mixtures to study density-dependence and neighbour effects.
+Together with the VIDI team members,- Eline Ampt, Sofia Fernandes Gomes, Jose Macia Vicente (and in the past also Davide Francioli), I aim to reveal the functional interactions of the main soi-borne fungal pathogens driving the biodiversity effect in grasslands.
+My team and I perform 1) community assembly studies with both fungal and plant communities in order to test host-specificity 2) focus-expansion experiments with plant monocultures and mixtures to study density-dependence and neighbour effects.
 The insights obtained from these controlled experiments will be tested at larger spatial scales and over longer time scales, in more natural settings.
-This research will contribute to the fundamental understanding of plant-microbe rhizosphere processes, essential to maintain biodiversity and ecosystem functioning.
-We aim to provide proof-of-principle that the power of neighbouring plants can be used to reduce pesticide inputs in agriculture.

 Plant roots perform multiple functions, including plant anchorage and belowground resource uptake, especially nitrogen, phosphorus and water.
 They have evolved a wide range of root traits to simultaneously perform these functions, which respond to spatial and temporal changes in soil properties and resource availabilities.
 Variation in root traits also implies large impacts on soil and ecosystem functions.
 However, despite the exponential interest towards root ecology, the connections of root traits to plant and ecosystem functioning remain poorly understood.